dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 # Booting Fedora CoreOS: Simple Provisioning Scenario

-Given that we've now created an ignition config.
+Given that we've now created an Ignition config.
 Let's try to boot a VM with an image and that config.
-For this lab we'll use the `qemu` image but you should be able to use that ignition config with any of the artifacts that are published for a Fedora CoreOS release.
+For this lab we'll use the `qemu` image but you should be able to use that Ignition config with any of the artifacts that are published for a Fedora CoreOS release.

 In this case we'll use `libvirt`/`qemu`/`kvm` to boot directly into Fedora